Firearms Defense Attorney | California Penal Code 25850 PC

 CONTACT US FOR A FREE CONSULTATION TO FIREARM CHARGES

-Contact a Firearms Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+Contact an Newport Beach Criminal Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
 We can offer guidance and help structure a defense to assist in defeating or reducing the charges against you.

 WHAT ARE THE RELATED OFFENSES?